Davidrami12/GalleryApp/README.md

 GalleryApp is a powerful and dynamic web application developed using React, Redux, and Material-UI (MUI).
 It allows users to seamlessly browse, search, download, and favorite high-quality images sourced from the Unsplash API.

+🎨 It was firstly designed on Figma: https://www.figma.com/file/L6XNA2CBOQnaCt2TegDpI9/GalleryApp---MUI-(Material-Design-Component-Figma-Library-For-React)?type=design&node-id=729-2702&t=pkqAvQSqwLrLpJ28-0
+💻 Deployed on GitHub Pages.
+You can visualize this project at: https://davidrami12.github.io/GalleryApp/

 ## Technologies
 - HTML
 - CSS